Atom-anchored LLMs speak Chemistry: A Retrosynthesis Demonstration: Conclusion

+\bmhead{Acknowledgements} This study was partially funded by the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie Innovative Training Network European Industrial Doctorate grant agreement No. 956832 “Advanced machine learning for Innovative Drug Discovery”.
 Large Language Models (LLMs) were used throughout the creation of this manuscript to improve spelling mistakes, grammar, and the overall reading flow.
-All LLM suggestions were profusely checked for correctness and refined by the authors of this work.
+All LLM suggestions were carefully checked for correctness and refined by the authors of this work.
 The LLM was not used for any research-related tasks.